 But you could and should also just call my office!

-I think any accident victim should understand the basic law that applies, and how we try to maximize your case value.
+I think any accident victim should understand the basic law that applies, and how we try to maximize your Florida auto accident settlement value.
 If you were injured in an accident, I encourage you to at least skim this page to see whether any of the questions and answers might apply to your situation.

 (You can scroll to the bottom to find more articles about specific types of car accident cases.)